 The Safeline Social and Personal Development Programmes for schools

-An exciting and informative 6–8-week course designed to help young people develop in a positive way whilst ensuring that they are safe from harm.
+For children and young people aged 9 to 18 years.
+A project that helps vulnerable children and young people develop in a positive way whilst ensuring that they are safe from harm.

-The course enables young people to improve their communication skills, increase self-esteem, develop team working and problem-solving capabilities whilst dealing with issues that directly affect them, such as bullying, internet safety, child sexual exploitation, positive and negative relationships, drugs and alcohol abuse and gang culture.
+The programmes enable young people to develop important life skills (teamworking, problem solving etc), improve their mental health and self-esteem to reduce their vulnerability and learn about healthy relationships.
+They are educated on how to deal effectively with issues that directly impact them, such as bullying, internet safety, child sexual exploitation, positive and negative relationships, drugs and alcohol abuse and gang culture.

 Activities include drama, dance, music, creative arts, football, boxing, health and fitness training and tennis.
 Students work to obtain an ASDAN accredited award.